k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Kubernetes/02_K2cloud_on-prem_K8s_Installation.md

 You must also contact your K2view representative to request access credentials and provisioning information.
 This includes a Cloud Mailbox ID, a K2view Nexus Repository account for pulling required Docker images, and a list of container images to populate your private registry.

 ---

+# K2view Bare Metal Blueprint

+The [baremetal blueprint article](https://github.com/k2view/blueprints/blob/main/baremetal/README.md) published to [K2view's blueprint GitHub repository](https://github.com/k2view/blueprints) provides comprehensive guidance for deploying a K2view Fabric Kubernetes cluster on bare-metal (on-premises) infrastructure.
+It outlines the two supported installation options — single-node and multi-node clusters — using purpose-built setup scripts, and details the prerequisites, tools, and execution steps required for each.

+You'll need to clone this repository as described later in this article, if you don't mind.

+---

 # Installing Fabric in a Multi-Node K2cloud Fabric Cluster